juanjovazpar/match-core/README.md

 ````

 - `OrderQueue`:
-Stores Order in a `VecDequeue` to ensure FIFO access.
+Stores Order in a `LinkedHashmap` to ensure FIFO access from the linked list.
 - `OrderMap` (`HashMap<Price, OrderQueue>`)
 Each price level maps to a queue of orders (`OrderQueue`), stored as a stack (`VecDequeue<Order>`) sorted in a FIFO model (older orders have higher priority).
     - `bids`: